The Mediterranean diet alters the gut microbiota in the elderly, reduces frailty and improves health: study NU-AGE

 These results confirm that dietary intervention is an effective means of improving health, at least partially, via a modulation of the gut microbiota.
 Of course we can recommend that elderly subjects adopt a Mediterranean diet, but the feasibility of this type of dietary intervention is questionable in the long-term.
 As this study has identified bacteria associated with the beneficial effects of the Mediterranean diet, it lays the groundwork for their use in the form of next-generation probiotics.
 This type of approach based on bacteria from the gut microbiota should be tested in this indication.

-1. Ghosh TS, Rampelli S, Jeffery IB, et al. Mediterranean diet intervention alters the gut microbiome in older people reducing frailty and improving health status: the NU-AGE 1-year dietary intervention across five European countries.
-Gut 2020 [Epub ahead of print].
+1 Ghosh TS, Rampelli S, Jeffery IB, et al. Mediterranean diet intervention alters the gut microbiome in older people reducing frailty and improving health status: the NU-AGE 1-year dietary intervention across five European countries.
+Gut.
+2020 Jul;69(7):1218-1228.

 4 Jennings A, Cashman KD, Gillings R, et al. A Mediterranean-like dietary pattern with vitamin D3 (10 μg/d) supplements reduced the rate of bone loss in older Europeans with osteoporosis at baseline: results of a 1-y randomized controlled trial.
 Am J Clin Nutr 2018 ; 108 : 633-40.